yasui-salmon/yasui-salmon.github.io/_pages/about.md

   - /about.html
 ---

-I'm a research scientist in [CyberAgent, Inc](https://www.cyberagent.co.jp/).
+I'm a research scientist at [CyberAgent, Inc](https://www.cyberagent.co.jp/).

-My research interest is in the intersection of Machine Learning and Economics(not only Causal Inference!).
+My research interest is the intersection of Machine Learning and Economics(not only Causal Inference!).
-I am interested in the sampling/selection bias in the real-world application.
+Especially, I am interested in the sampling/selection bias in the real-world application.
 Also, I am interested in how we can combine Mechanism Design, Causal Inference, and Machine Learning.

 Research Topics
 ======